Loading...

 How to consume Golden Delicious Apples without glucose spikes

-Incorporate a source of protein or healthy fats, such as a handful of almonds, a slice of cheese, or a tablespoon of peanut butter, when eating Golden Delicious apples.
-This can help slow down the absorption of glucose.
+Consume the apple with a protein source such as a handful of almonds, Greek yogurt, or a slice of cheese.
+This can help slow down the absorption of sugar.

-Consume a glass of water before eating the apple to help you feel fuller and slow the absorption of sugars.
+Drink a glass of water or herbal tea before eating the apple to help with digestion and circulation.

-Consider eating apples as part of a larger meal rather than on their own, which can help buffer the sugar impact.
+Eat the apple as part of a balanced meal rather than on its own to buffer the impact on blood sugar levels.

-Engage in light physical activity such as a walk after consuming apples to help your body use the glucose more efficiently.
+Engage in a light physical activity, such as a short walk, after eating the apple to help your muscles use the glucose more effectively.

 healthspan-mbl